On December 6, 2016, the Zillow Q4 2016 Home Price Expectations Survey results were released. This survey is done on a quarterly basis.

 As one can see from the above chart, the average expectation is that the residential real estate market, as depicted by the U.S. Zillow Home Value Index, will continually climb.

-The detail of the Q4 2014 Home Price Expectations Survey (pdf) is interesting.
-Of the 107 survey respondents, only one (of the displayed responses) forecasts a cumulative price decrease through 2019; and even that one does not foresee a double-digit percentage cumulative price drop.
-That forecast is from Mark Hanson’s prediction, which foresees a 6.83% cumulative price decrease through 2019.
+The detail of the Q4 2016 Home Price Expectations Survey (pdf) is interesting.
+Of the 111 survey respondents, only two (of the displayed responses) forecasts a cumulative price decrease through 2021, and only one of those two forecasts is for a double-digit percentage decline.
+That forecast is from Mark Hanson, who foresees a 24.47% cumulative price decrease through 2021.

 For a variety of reasons, I continue to believe that even the most “bearish” of these forecasts (as seen in Mark Hanson’s above-referenced forecast) will prove too optimistic in hindsight.
 From a longer-term historical perspective, such a decline is very mild in light of the wild excesses that occurred over the “bubble” years.